UCL/MPHY0026/doc/summerschool/summerschool.rst

   Pratt et al. provide a vision based overlay, where the video camera itself tracks the position of the ultrasound probe.
 See `Pratt et al, 2015 <https://link.springer.com/article/10.1007/s11548-015-1279-x>`_.

-In the vision system, the video camera provides the means for sampling the real scene, working out the pose of the ultrasound probe relative to the video camrea, and the overlay itself.
+In the vision system, the video camera provides the means for sampling the real scene, working out the pose of the ultrasound probe relative to the video camera, and the AR overlay itself.

-* **Optical see through**: The "reality" is directly observed via a visor, or semi silvered mirror, onto which is projected additional information.
+* **Optical see through**: The "reality" is directly observed via a visor, or semi-silvered mirror, onto which is projected additional information.

 The most obvious example right now, is the Microsoft Hololens.
 See this example from ApoQlar, on the `ApoQlar YouTube channel <https://www.youtube.com/watch?v=JeqxBQERp7Q&feature=youtu.be>`_.